 Suppose your company or a plan participant experiences an unplanned event prior to the completion of a vesting schedule.
 This event might be the employee’s death or disability, or the sale of your company.
 Based on the circumstances, you may choose to accelerate vesting in order to give the participant (or beneficiary) the benefit of the full value of the award.

 Section 409A provides some allowance for deferring the decision about acceleration of vesting until the time the event occurs.
 However, it is considered a best practice to make these decisions in advance and express them in the plan document.

 How to Get Started

-If you are a business leader who has been struggling to develop an effective long-term compensation strategy, it might be the right time to have a conversation with a VisionLink expert.
+If you are a business leader who has been struggling to develop an effective long-term compensation strategy, it might be the right time to have a conversation with a VisionLink consultant.